Black Friday Week is Here | Shop Now

 If there’s anyone that knows the AR-15 platform, it’s the US military.
 As a special offer for our readers, you can get the Official US Army Manual for AR-15/M4/M16 right now – for free.
 Click here to snag a copy.

-1 thought on “Choosing the Best AR 15 Magazine
+ONE THOUGHTS ON "Choosing the Best AR 15 Magazine"

 1. Thanks for that.
 Maybe someday I’ll find the perfect mag that won’t cause problems for my AR.
 I still think ammo has something to do with my jams.
 Some do and others never do but the way things are now we can’t be choosy.
 You take what you can get jam or no jam.